mason-chase/ai-llm-nlp/README.md

 ## Challenge:

-Build a sentiment analysis model using a pre-trained LLM (e.g., GPT, BERT) and fine-tune it on based on the `dataset` folder where there are two documents:
+Build a GPT model using a pre-trained LLM (e.g., GPT, BERT) and fine-tune it on based on the `dataset` folder where there are two documents:
 1. knowledge-base.md
 2. conversations.json